Oxybutynin (Absorbed through the skin)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis (a disease causing muscle weakness), narrow-angle glaucoma, trouble emptying your bladder, gastroesophageal reflux disease (GERD), or any kind of digestive problem (such as colitis or constipation).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis, narrow-angle glaucoma, trouble emptying your bladder, gastroesophageal reflux disease (GERD), or any kind of digestive problem (such as colitis or constipation).

 - This medicine may make you sweat less, which can cause your body temperature to increase.
 Use extra care when you exercise and during hot weather.
 Overheating may result in heat stroke.